You are currently viewing How to Spark Submit Python | PySpark File (.py)?

 Use local[k] and specify k with the number of cores you have locally, this runs application with k worker threads.

-use local[k,F] and specify F with number of attempts it should run when failed.
+With local[k,F], F stands for number of attempts it should run when failed.

 While submitting an application, you can also specify how much memory and cores you wanted to give for driver and executors.